 Father Rick Frechette, CP, D.O.

-Director, NPH Haiti
+President, NPH Haiti

 When Rick Frechette became a Passionist priest in 1979, his goal was to minister to the spiritual health of humanity.
 Little did he know that one day he would also minister to the physical health of orphaned children and the needy in a third world country.